masdefry/JCWDBSDAM35_BACKEND/README.md

 Hello, Full Stack Web Development Students✌️!

-🧑‍💻 How to Setup Express Typescript?
+🧑‍💻 How to Setup Express Typescript & RDBMS (MySql/Postgresql)?

     1. Create New Directory for ExpressTS Projects